 - 'Day Dawn Viette' - peach and pink flowers

 - 'Farrer's White' - white flowers

 - 'McKay's White' - white flowers

 - 'Snowbird' - double white flowers

 - 'Sunset' - orange, red and yellow flowers

 Design Tips For the Shrubby Cinquefoil

 The shrubby cinquefoil is an excellent choice for cold climates where many other plants struggle or die.
 This plant can be a great way to pop some color into your drought tolerant garden.
-These shrubs are perfect for use in mass plantings and borders.
+These shrubs are perfect for use in mass plantings, borders, foundation plantings and rock gardens.

 Propagation may be done by taking softwood cuttings in summer and by sowing seeds in fall.

 Prune in late winter to help this shrub maintain a rounded shape.
 Shrubby cinquefoil is a low maintenance plant once established and also is drought tolerant.
 This makes it a good plant for gardeners who have limited time.